 Remember Florence Nightingale?
 In the mid-1800’s she recognized the importance of handwashing as the best way to prevent the spread of infection and disease.
 Her simple advice brought a dramatic decline in hospital mortality rates, and today still rings true.

-At Inspired Living and Superior Residences, we follow CDC guidelines, requiring mask usage, hand hygiene, and social distancing to control the spread of COVID-19 and other illnesses.
+At Inspired Living, we follow CDC guidelines, requiring mask usage, hand hygiene, and social distancing to control the spread of COVID-19 and other illnesses.
 In addition, we have instituted additional rigorous disinfecting measures including the use of foggers, UV light sanitization, and telemedicine (when possible), to help us mitigate widespread infection in our communities.

 Says Courtney Hancock, “The key to weathering this pandemic, is to not become complacent.
 Even though we are all tired and ready to get life back to normal (or our new normal), it is imperative we continue to act as we did in early 2020.
 Not letting our guard down will be paramount to continued success in battling this invisible enemy.”

-For answers to visitation questions specific to your Inspired Living or Superior Residences community, please contact the community's executive director.
+For answers to visitation questions specific to your Inspired Living community, please contact the community’s executive director.